vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 # Implementation Status

 The algorithm described in {{example-method}} was originally implemented as a patch to BIND 9.7.0.
-It has been use on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
+It has been in use on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
 The patch was contributed to Internet